Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Suggested weight: < 10 oz

 I wear a fleece during the day while hiking or during breaks.
 I find that a puffy isn’t good for this purpose as it is too warm and not breathable to be an active layer.
-Even if it doesn’t get cold enough at night to need the fleece and puffy at the same time, I still like the versatility of having a mid layer.
+Even when the temperature isn’t cold enough to layer the fleece and puffy at the same time, I still like the versatility of having both.

-My mid layer will always be a fleece because it’s lightweight, durable, quick-drying, and moisture-wicking.
-This Patagonia fleece comes in a lot of colors, and is the perfect snugness to go over my base layer and under my down jacket.
-I also use the Microdini Half-Zip Fleece Pullover, which is very similar and has a useful zipper chest pocket.
+My mid layer will always be a fleece because it’s breathable, lightweight, and durable.
+This Patagonia fleece is the perfect snugness to go over my base layer and under my down jacket.
+I also like the Microdini Half-Zip Fleece Pullover, which has a zipper chest pocket.

 Insulated Layer